-The day the UK leaves the EU is nearing, and as we move closer to 29 March 2019, the way this will affect passenger rights to compensation has regularly come into question.
+The day the UK leaves the EU is nearing, and how this will affect passenger rights to claim compensation has regularly come into question.

 It remains to be seen whether a deal will be struck with the EU or whether Britain will exit with no deal.
-We answer your questions about claiming flight delay compensation post-Brexit, deal or no deal.
+Below, we answer your questions about claiming flight delay compensation post-Brexit, deal or no deal.

 The government has said that in the event of a Brexit no deal, passenger flight rights will remain the same.
 If there’s a deal, then it seems likely that the government will adopt EU Regulation 261/2004 into UK law and things will continue as they are.

 The European Union (Withdrawal) Act 2018 provides that EU Regulations – as they are applied in the UK at the moment before we left the EU – will be converted into domestic law by the Act and will continue to apply until legislators in the UK decide otherwise.